 "Tone at the top” is vital to managing the use of financial derivatives, as dysfunctional behavior can undermine established policies and controls, creating organizational "blind spots” that can lead to inappropriate risk-taking.
 Effective internal control design, including segregation of authorization, execution and settlement activities, is the first line of defense against unauthorized trading or speculation.
 Significant losses are an excellent example of what can happen when the trading of financial derivatives goes awry.
 This issue of Board Perspectives: Risk Oversight focuses on tone at the top, effective internal controls, and provides seven important questions for boards and senior executives to consider about organization’s use of financial instruments.

 This sample audit work program assesses and validates key controls in place for the risk assessment component of the COSO framework.

-Sarbanes-Oxley 404 Compliance Project Testing Guidelines and Documentation Standards Presentation
+Sarbanes-Oxley 404 Compliance Project Testing and Documentation Standards Guide

 Sarbanes-Oxley Section 404 Management Testing Plan Policy